Understanding Type 1 Diabetes: A Closer Look at the Facts & Complications

 Deaths

 Diabetes was the eighth leading cause of death in the United States in 2021, based on the 103,294 death certificates in which diabetes was listed as the underlying cause of death.
 In 2021, diabetes was mentioned as a cause of death in a total of 399,401 certificates.
+34 years of healthy life lost on average per person.

 Cost of Diabetes